abalter/minimal-condor-intro/minimal-condor-intro.md

-# Introduction to Creating and Running Programs
+# A Very Minimal Introduction to Creating and Running Programs

 ## Task
 Run a simple python program.
 Don't worry if you don't know python.
 But you